simboden/BVtkNodes/docs/BVTKNodes.rst

 VTK To Blender
 ^^^^^^^^^^^^^^

-This is the main node, which converts VTK surface mesh data into a Blender mesh.
+This is the original main node, which converts VTK surface mesh data into a Blender mesh.
+It creates faces directly out of VTK cell vertex lists, without any pre-processing.
+This works well when VTK data consists of simple cells with ordered vertices as input, such as e.g. trigonal or quadrigonal boundary faces generated with *vtkGeometryFilter*.
+Direct conversion of 3D cells or polygons does not work correctly.

 - **Name** specifies the object and mesh names for the Blender object which will be created.
 Note: Any pre-existing mesh will be deleted